MidPoint Authorization Configuration

 MidPoint enforces authorizations on several layers (or phases).
 Each operation needs to pass all the authorization phases in order to be successful.
 In a normal case the operation need to pass authorization on three layers:

 GUI or Service authorization.
 A user needs to have appropriate GUI authorization to access the relevant GUI page.
 Without this authorization the operation cannot be started.
-This similarly applies to service access such as SOAP or REST service.
+This similarly applies to service access such as REST or SOAP service.
 An appropriate authorization to access that particular service is needed otherwise the operation will be refused as unauthorized before it even starts.
 GUI and service authorizations are usually very rough-grained.
 They grant access to a particular service or part of user interface.
 These authorizations usually do not have object specification and cannot be constrained to specific items.
 Specification of action URI is usually all that can be applied at this layer.

 Request authorization is evaluated for each operation of IDM Model Interface before the operation starts.
 This authorization checks if the user that initiates the operation has the right to request the operation in the first place.
 This is a fine-grained authorization.
 Object and item specifications can be present.
 This authorization is evaluated before the object is recomputed by the IDM model (i.e. before all the mappings and policies are applied).
 Properties that are result of the computation are not yet present in the object.